-"You should never approach your instructors with requests to reschedule exams or to make special accommodations.
 If you find yourself with a conflict due to your career search, you should work with the MBA Career Management Office to find a resolution.
-Employers cannot require a student, as a condition of his or her employment candidacy, to interview at a time that conflicts with his or her academic schedule.
+Employers cannot require a student, as a condition of his or her employment candidacy, to participate in recruiting-related activities at a time that conflicts with his or her academic schedule.
 An employer's inflexibility on this issue is considered a violation of Wharton's recruiting policies.
 A time conflict due to a job interview, a career pursuit or travel is not an appropriate reason to request accommodation on an academic commitment."